 Universities in Spain began their history back in the medieval, and today more than 25 universities in the country are included in the QS global ranking.
 Spanish universities are regularly accredited by the national education quality assessment agency ANECA.
 Every year, the percentage of foreign students in them is growing: studying at Spanish universities is significantly cheaper than in the majority of European countries, and local diplomas are recognized worldwide.
 Last but not least, Spain is the third in the number of UNESCO World Heritage sites after Italy and China — it leaves no one indifferent.

 Prices.
 Studying and living in Spain will be much cheaper than in other EU countries, not to mention the United States and Great Britain.
-The tuition per year at a state university for a foreign student can be as low as 460 EUR.
-Renting a room in a student apartment will cost about 250 EUR/month.
+The tuition per year at a state university for a foreign student can be as low as 468 USD.
+Renting a room in a student apartment will cost about 254 USD/month.
 Students receive discounts at museums, cafes, and when using public transportation.

 Disadvantages of universities in Spain

 Level of prestige in Europe and the world.
 Spanish universities are constantly developing.
 But they are still far from Anglo-Saxon universities, which occupy the top spots in the world rankings.
 Universities of Spain are a frequent choice for an exchange semester, but not seen as an investment in a prestigious education.
 Still some universities conducting studies in English or ones with double degree programs still occupy high positions in the QS, THE, and CWUR ratings.

 Autonomy of universities.
 Spain has a rather complicated administrative structure.
 Often there are conflicts between regions.
 Some universities are controlled by autonomous communities like Catalonia and Valencia.
 The admission requirements may differ from those in the rest of Spain, and the teaching is usually conducted in the local language or dialect.
 Students may have difficulty finding employment or transferring to another university.